Riemann460/SVsim/README.md

 ## Card Data Pipeline

 The project includes a data pipeline (`card_data_pipeline/`) responsible for building and maintaining the game's card database.
-It automates crawling data from external sources, processing it through various refinement stages, and producing the final JSON database used by the game engine.
+It automates crawling data from external sources, processing it through various refinement stages, and producing the final JSON database used by the game engine..